Toilet seal leak

 The last step after extracting and demolition have occurred is to place equipment such as dehumidifiers and air-movers.
 This is to get any moisture out of the air and to get airflow in the affected area(s) moving to ensure the walls and flooring are dried efficiently and in a timely manner.

-SERVPRO of Centennial Hills Family
+SERVPRO of Centennial Hills Team

 Generally we spend as much time with our co-workers as we do with our families.
 At SERVPRO of Centennial Hills we are one big family and we treat each client as family as well.

-Kevin our franchise owner is not only highly trained in restoration and mitigation with multiple certifications but also has over 20 years experience working with insurance companies.
+Kevin, our franchise owner, is not only highly trained in restoration and mitigation with multiple certifications but also has over 20 years experience working with insurance companies.

 Tristan is one of our dedicated members of management.
 As an IICRC Certified Water Technician he leads his crew with confidence to get the job done right.

 Trystan, Austin and Petr our production technicians, bring a variety of skills and experience to the table.
 They are vital members of the team.

 Jessica is our office & HR Administrator, with her 6 plus years of insurance experience she is able to affectively handle communications with the insurance adjusters and the clients.